 Et Tu, Brute?: Michael discovers that Fredo was in cahoots with Johnny Ola, involved somehow in the plot to kill him, and thus a traitor.

 Michael: I know it was you, Fredo.
 You broke my heart, you broke my heart.

 Even Bad Men Love Their Mamas: Exhibited many times.
 One of Michael's generous acts, in his mind, is not to have Fredo killed until after their mother is no longer alive to know about it, and Vito spends years waiting for revenge on the man who killed his mother.

-Vito believes that his political connections, which regard gambling as "a harmless vice", will abandon the Family if they learn that hard drugs like heroin is being sold.
-Even after they agree to the trade, the Dons refuse to allow the drugs into schools or children.
+Vito believes that his political connections, which regard gambling as "a harmless vice", will abandon the Family if they learn that hard drugs like heroin are being sold.
+Even after they agree to the trade, the Dons refuse to allow the drugs into schools or sold to children.